DreanorAnime/AnimeReviews/_posts/2020-09-03-hunter-x-hunter-zoldyck-family-arc.md

 The Hunters are on their way to Killua, the story picks right off where the last arc ended.
 Imagine owning and living on a mountain.

 His entire family is quite quirky, the mom looks like a robot, his brother is a fat whiny boy, the sister looks alright and his father seems to plot something.
 The entire staff is overpowered and they got big ass heavy doors.

+Episode 26 is pretty worthless, that recap was way too soon tbh.

-Nice to see Killua's family and how he acts towards everyone 8/10
+Nice to see Killua's family and how he acts towards everyone 7/10

 ---